 Gee, I wonder why?

 Americans cannot cast educated votes without the kind of accurate information they routinely got from their local daily newspapers and television newscasts before 2008.
 That’s when hedge funds and private equity funds really began to hijack American democracy and America’s free press and turn them both into Wall Street cheerleaders.

-All I have to do is connect the dots for readers, between the sonsabitches getting rich by killing America’s free press and the pivotal role it once played in advancing democracy and safeguarding decent working people from abuse.
+All I have to do to expose the Green of the world is connect the dots for readers, between the sonsabitches getting rich by killing America’s free press and the pivotal role it plays in advancing democracy and safeguarding decent working people from abuse.
 Sue me for that and you get to pay my legal fees.

-Very few American journalists have played the sonderkommando with as much verve as Green.
+Very few people have played the sonderkommando with as much verve as Green.
 With the possible exception of Vilnius Ghetto Leader Jacob Gens, who sent thousands of his fellow Jews to the gas chamber during World War II without missing a meal.